The War Between Men and Women: Plot

 Peter Wilson is a sarcastic near-sighted cartoonist, author, and swinging bachelor living in Manhattan.
 He detests women, dogs, and children.
 He is flustered by women's priorities and avoids commitment, much preferring transient physical relationships.
 At the office of his eye surgeon, Peter meets a leggy, eye-catching strong-willed woman named Terri Kozlenko.
-He likes her very much, but discovers later that she is a single mother to three children, Caroline, Linda, and David.
+He likes her very much, but discovers later that she is a divorced mother to three children, Caroline, Linda, and David.
 The first thing she learns about him, from his ophthalmologist, is that he's in danger of losing his sight, which would make it impossible for him to continue his work.

 Nevertheless, they develop a close friendship that grows into romance, when Peter realizes that Terri is the only woman who can tolerate his strong anti-feminist opinions.
 When she rejects his plan of a sexual relationship conducted exclusively at his bachelor pad (so that he doesn't have to bond with her demanding family), he reluctantly proposes to her.
 They get married and he moves into her apartment, but her rogue ex-husband Stephen appears to spend more time with their children.
 Stephen and Peter clash at first, but they soon become good drinking friends, much to Terri's disapproval.
 Peter also begins to bond with David, who has had no stable male role model with his father perpetually off photographing war zones.

 Peter's eyesight gradually worsens and his boss, Howard Mann, begins to criticize his work.
 On the advice of his ophthalmologist, Peter schedules an operation that could cure his problem, and tries to keep it a secret from Terri to avoid worrying her.
 Howard gets hysterical and inadvertently ruins Peter's alibi of working away from home on a book.
 Terri tells him that she had known that Peter was going blind before they ever got involved.
 This revelation enrages Peter, and he accuses her of only going to bed with him out of pity.
 She says she never once felt sorry for him, but his pride is too wounded to accept this.

 The operation is partly successful in restoring Peter's vision, and he moves out of the house to his old studio to begin work on a new book, The Last Flower.

 Stephen is killed on assignment, which traumatizes everyone, but Linda in particular.
 Her stammer is getting progressively worse.
 Terri insists she go talk to Peter, who takes her on an imaginary visual tour of his new book—which is about war and human stupidity, but also love and hope and restoration.
 She begins to conquer her stammer, and he realizes he was wrong to leave his new family, who need him.
 He meets Terri at a party related to the release of his new book, and they renew their bond.
 Much against his misanthropic nature, he is forced to rejoin humanity.